-(On Demand) Students will understand and explore concepts and issues of theme, form, and motif in literary works by writing creatively.
+Description: Students will understand and explore concepts and issues of theme, form, and motif in literary works by writing creatively.
 Topics and content will vary from semester to semester.

-Prerequisites: English 2023 and English 2033 with a grade C or better, or consent of instructor.
+Eligibility Requirement: Completion of ENGL 2023 or ENGL 2033 with a grade greater than or equal to C.